Why test for Radon?

 At any level, especially at 200Bq/m3, Radon exposure can still be a danger to your family.

-We believe that every home should have a tester to continuously monitor radon levels, and yes you can do it yourself. (see green link button below)
+We believe that every home should have a digital tester to continuously monitor radon levels, and yes you can do it yourself. (see green link button below)

-How we test
+How to test

 How often should I test?